Odds are your older cat does have dental disease. Here’s what to look out for and what you can do about it.

-From brushing with specialized toothbrushes and cat toothpaste to using antibacterial mouth rinse and feeding specialized diets, there are many options for cat owners to care for their senior feline friend’s teeth.
+From brushing with specialised toothbrushes and cat toothpaste to using antibacterial mouth supplements and feeding specialized diets, there are many options for cat owners to care for their senior feline friend’s teeth.

 Your family veterinarian will guide you regarding diet, type of food, type of treats and cleaning you can perform.

 Can cats get oral cancer?

 While not nearly as common as periodontitis and dental disease due to plaque and tartar, cancer of the mouth and pharynx is more likely to affect senior cats than young or adult cats.